lac0220/finalproject/README.md

 # Legendary Quotes - Bootcamp finalproject

-The web application generates random famous quotes from an API.
-Available daily quotes in 3 different categories, text-keyword searching between quotes, alphabetical filtering of authors, contact form submission and mobile-friendly web design with a navigation bar
+​​The web application uses an API to generate random and daily inspirational quotes.
+It delivers 5 different quote categories, alphabetical filtering of authors, text-keyword searching between quotes, contact form submission, and mobile-friendly web design with a navigation bar

 ## Tech Stack